Elahep/BMSB-popgenomics/README.md

 `grep -c "^>" REFERENCE_GENOME.fa`

 Using <a href="https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump" title="SRAtoolkit">SRAtoolkit</a> we can download SRA files and extract FASTQ files from them.
-We know the SRR accession number for the BMSB samples are SRR13005202-SRR13005590.
+We know the SRR accession numbers for the BMSB samples are SRR13005202-SRR13005590.
 We can use a simple bash loop to get all the 389 files.
 As these are paired-end reads, we will get two FASTQ files per sample.

 ```
 module load sratoolkit